DavidAnson/grunt-check-pages/README.md

 * 0.6.1 - Add badges for automated build and coverage info to README (along with npm, GitHub, and license).
 * 0.6.2 - Switch from `superagent` to `request`, update `grunt-eslint` and `nock` dependencies.
 * 0.7.0 - Move task implementation into reusable `check-pages` package.
+* 0.7.1 - Fix misreporting of "Bad link" for redirected links when noRedirects enabled.

 [npm-image]: https://img.shields.io/npm/v/grunt-check-pages.svg